 Training Summary, Monthly In-Progress Reports and Student Achievement

-The technical and employability skills that students can expect to learn in a particular program are listed on the AVTEC program training summary.
-Each month instructors complete and share with students, an in-progress report that indicates student achievement toward attaining the required technical and employability skills listed on the training summary.
-Copies of the in-progress reports are available to students from the instructor or from Student Records.
-At the completion of the training program, the in-progress reports are summarized on the training summary that serve as the students permanent record of achievement in training at AVTEC.
+The training summary outlines the technical and employability skills that students can expect to master during their training at AVTEC.
+Instructors complete and share with the student a monthly in-progress report that indicates the student's progress in the achievement of attaining the technical and employability skills outlined in the training summary.
+At the completion of the training program, the in-progress reports are summarized on to the training summary and that serves as the student's permanent record of achievement in training at AVTEC.

+Students demonstrate mastery of skills outlined on a training summary and are awarded recognition at different achievement levels.
 Student achievement is measured on each training objective listed on the training summary.
-Students who successfully achieve learning objectives receive an AVTEC Certificate of Completion and in select programs students are eligible to earn industry certification.
+Students who successfully achieve learning objectives receive an AVTEC Certificate of Completion and in select programs are eligible to earn industry certification.

 |Level 1||Demonstration only; no practice provided with further training required.|

 |Level 2||Limited Skill; performed job during training program, additional training is required.|

 |Level 3||Moderately Skilled; performed independently in a learning situation and may require initial supervision.|